-Inspire (for parents) I felt as if I was 11 months pregnant, but I was only 11 days past my due date.
+Inspire (for parents)

+I felt as if I was 11 months pregnant, but I was only 11 days past my due date.
 The anticipation was mounting with each passing day.
-Our extended family awaited the arrival of our first child. continually asking, and only Son, Jesus "Why isn't that baby here yet?"
-With a deep sigh, I would reply, "I guess he is not ready to enter this world.
+Our extended family awaited the arrival the time was of our first child. right, God's one continually asking, and only Son, Jesus "Why isn't that baby here yet?"
+With a Christ, entered this deep sigh, I would reply, "I guess he is world as a baby. not ready to enter this world.
 God knows when the time is right, and if I trust God, the baby will be right on time!"
 Two days later, our baby boy was born.
 God's timing is perfect.